DavidRR-F/Obsidian/Networking/Network +/Network Configuration and Infra/Datacenters.md

 **Use Cases**: Ideal for enterprise environments requiring efficient, high-speed access to block storage for critical applications such as databases, email servers, and virtual machine file systems.

+### Jumbo Frame

+A jumbo frame refers to an Ethernet frame that is larger than the standard maximum transmission unit (MTU) size of 1,500 bytes.
+Jumbo frames can carry up to 9,000 bytes (9KB) of payload, although the exact size can vary by manufacturer and network setup.
+The idea behind jumbo frames is to reduce the overhead associated with transmitting packets over a network by allowing more data to be packed into a single frame, thus improving network efficiency, especially in high-throughput environments such as data centers and enterprise networks.

 ### iSCSI (Internet Small Computer System Interface)

 **Definition**: iSCSI is a network protocol that allows the use of the IP network to carry SCSI commands, enabling block-level data transport over LANs, WANs, or the Internet. iSCSI facilitates the creation of SANs (Storage Area Networks) over existing networking infrastructure, making it a cost-effective and flexible solution for providing shared storage among multiple servers.